brianmacy/sz_semantic_search/README.md

 - **GPU**: NVIDIA with CUDA for 3-5x faster embedding generation
 - **Docker**: For containerized deployment

+### Sample Data

+The repository includes `test_icij_sample.json` - a 1,000 record sample from ICIJ data for immediate testing:
+- 676KB (git-friendly size)
+- Mix of PERSON, ORGANIZATION, and ADDRESS records
+- Includes international names, transliterations, and business names
+- Perfect for validating the setup and exploring semantic search

 ## 🚀 Quick Start

 ### 1. Setup Environment